Bright Light Bright Light: 1982–2009: Early years

-2010-present : Bright Light Bright Light
+2010–19: Bright Light Bright Light

 Thomas released "Love Part II", his first single under the name Bright Light Bright Light, in 2010 on the Popjustice Hi-Fi label.
 Thomas chose the name Bright Light Bright Light from a quote spoken by the character Gizmo in the 1984 movie Gremlins.
 2010 also saw him tour as the support act for Ellie Goulding.
 The singles "Disco Moment" and "Feel It" followed in 2011 and 2012, and, after appearances at Bestival in the UK and South by South West in the US, he released his debut album Make Me Believe in Hope in 2012.

-The album tracks on Make Me Believe in Hope were co-written and produced by Rod Thomas, The Invisible Men and Andy Chatterley.
+The album tracks on Make Me Believe in Hope were co-written and produced by Thomas, The Invisible Men and Andy Chatterley.
 The album features several collaborations, including vocals from Scissor Sisters' guitarist Del Marquis on the track "Cry at Films".
-Make Me Believe in Hope was released in the UK on 4 June 2012 through independent label Aztec Records, and the album received generally positive reviews from music critics and bloggers, with The Fly magazine noting the album among releases that just missed its annual top 50.
+Make Me Believe in Hope was released in the UK on 4 June 2012 through independent label Aztec Records, and the album received generally positive reviews, with The Fly magazine noting the album among releases that just missed its annual top 50.
 The album was voted at number 4 in The Guardian's Reader Choice: Best Albums of 2012.
 The single "Disco Moment", from the album, was placed on the BBC Radio 1 play list.
-In June 2012 the album made the final shortlist for the annual Welsh Music Prize, but lost to Future of the Left.
+In June 2012, the album made the final shortlist for the annual Welsh Music Prize, but lost to Future of the Left.
 2012 also saw Bright Light Bright Light support Scissor Sisters on four venues of their UK tour.

 In 2013, the EP In Your Care was released; followed by "I Wish We Were Leaving", a second single from Thomas' second album, featuring Elton John.
 Following the latter's release, Thomas toured with Elton John during summer 2014.
-Bright Light Bright Light's second album Life is Easy was released in the UK on 7 July 2014, charting at No. 139, and was preceded by the single "I Believe" on 29 June.
-Thomas spent most of 2014 and 2015 touring as the opening act for Elton John in the US, Canada, UK, Europe and Russia, playing 55 shows.
-He ended 2015 with a short US tour opening for John Grant.
+Bright Light Bright Light's second album Life is Easy was released in the UK on 7 July 2014.
+It charted at No. 139, and was preceded by the single "I Believe" on 29 June.
+Thomas spent most of 2014 and 2015 touring as the opening act for Elton John, while he ended 2015 with a short US tour opening for John Grant.